ishalyminov/syntactic_classification/README.md

 syntactic_classification
 ========================

-Experiments on the classification of syntactically analyzed texts
+Experiments on the classification of deeply analyzed texts (also an experimental playground for my PhD dissertation)